tastyminerals/cocktail_bot/README.md

 * **nltk** (Wordnet, SnowballStemmer)
 * **numpy**

-Once you installed the above start with: `python3 chatbotty.py`
+Once you installed the above start with:
+* `./chatbotty.py`

+or if your default python is python2

+* `python3 chatbotty.py`